 Visiting Hours

 Rustic Roots Sanctuary is open for tours and volunteer days Tuesday, Friday & Sunday from 9AM-1PM.
-Contact them for details.
+Contact us for details.

 Shop with us.